OAGr/feedhaven/README.md

 # Feedhaven.
 Liberate your data.
 Most online data is behind the walls of big applications that don't play well with others.
-Use Feedhaven to take your data and store it in a way that's completely accessible to you
+Use Feedhaven to take your data and store it in a way that's completely accessible to you.
 ![revolution](doc/images/revolution_wide.png)
 ## What is Feedhaven?